chinchalinchin/scrilla/README.md

 <b>scrilla</b> can estimate model parameters in a number of ways.
 The default estimation method is defined by the environment variable <b>ESTIMATION_METHOD</b>, but all statistical functions can have their estimation overridden with a flag. <b>scrilla</b> supports three estimation modes: `moments`, `percents` and `likely`.

-`moments` will use the method of moment matching, where the moments of a sample of data are equated to the moments of the assumed distribution in order to determine the distribution parameters. `percents` will use the method of percentile matching, where the first and third quartile of the sample are equated to the distribution percentiles to determine the distribution parameters. `likely` will use [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation), where the probability of each observation given the assumed distribution is calculated and then the intersection of the probabilities is minimized with respect to the distribution parameters.
+`moments` will use the [method of moment matching](https://en.wikipedia.org/wiki/Method_of_moments_(statistics)), where the moments of a sample of data are equated to the moments of the assumed distribution in order to determine the distribution parameters. `percents` will use the method of percentile matching, where the first and third quartile of the sample are equated to the theoretical distribution percentiles to determine the distribution parameters. `likely` will use [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation), where the probability of each observation given the assumed distribution is calculated and then the intersection of the probabilities is minimized with respect to the distribution parameters.
 (Note: the underlying distribution can be configured through the <b>ANALYSIS_MODE</b> environment variable; see [Environment](#environment) for more information)

-For example, the following command will return the risk profile of <b>ACI</b> usingg the method of moment-matching,
+For example, the following command will return the risk profile of <b>ACI</b> using the method of moment matching,

 `scrilla -profile -moments ACI`